FAQ

 If an existing brand already holds the trademark, you might be in a complex legal situation—and you would no longer be able to use your packaging, logo, or other branding assets.
 We can begin the process before a trademark is secured, but in order to protect you and your business, consider applying for a trademark as soon as possible before you invest in branding assets.

 Branding processes and rebrands often take 6 months or more.
 But at Crème de Mint, we work a little differently.
-With our BrandThrive process, we streamline everything (see What is your branding process?)
-The deep-dive interview will take approximately 2 hours.
-Within 2 weeks, you’ll receive a written brief that identifies your brand’s opportunities, and your personalized action plan to ensure you stand out from your competitors.
-From there, we can book your BrandThrive, which will take anywhere from 1-5 days.
+With our branding process, we streamline everything (see What is your branding process?)
+From mood boards to concepts you can expect our process to take only a few weeks.

 Here are the steps to securing a trademark: